-Data collected from the wave 10 (2018) interviews for the Y09 cohort are now available.
-Data are also available for the Y15 cohort up to wave 3 (2017), and for the Y95, Y98, Y03 and Y06 cohorts which have now completed the survey program.
+Data collected from the 2018 interviews for the Y15 (wave 4) and Y09 (wave 10) cohorts are now available.
+Data are also available from the first up until the final wave for the Y95, Y98, Y03 and Y06 cohorts.
+These earlier cohorts have now completed the survey program.

 For more information see about LSAY data.

 LSAY unit record (including linked data) files are deposited with the Australian Data Archive (ADA) at the Australian National University.
 Access to the data is free via a formal request and registration process managed by the ADA.

 - Registering with the ADA Dataverse

 - Select ‘Sign Up’ from the top right corner and complete the Dataverse registration form.

 - You will need to validate you email address for your registration to be accepted by Dataverse.